 1.0 Overview

 In the popular role-playing, the game of Dungeons and Dragons players move from room to room in a dungeon where they encounter creatures, treasure, and various obstacles.
 The underlying functionality of such a computer game lies in the gaming engine.
-This Statement of Work presents the requirements for a "Scenario Mapping and Player Movement" class for a gaming engine.
+This Statement of Work presents the requirements for a "Scenario Mapping and Player Movement" class for a gaming engine.2.0 Requirements

 2.1.1 The software shall be capable of representing the layout for a role-playing game scenario as a graph implemented as an adjacency matrix.
 The scenario will typically be an inside location such as a dungeon or castle divided into some rooms.
-For this implementation, it will be assumed that the number of rooms will be 20.
+For this implementation, it will be assumed that the number of rooms will be 20.2.1.2 The scenario graph shall be implemented as a class called GameGraph (defined in files GameGraph.h andGameGraph.cpp).

 2.1.2.1 The GameGraph class shall contain the following private variables.